Readme File

 Overview

 The gym-electric-motor (GEM) package is a Python toolbox for the simulation and control of various electric motors.
-It is built upon Farama Gymnasium Environments, and, therefore, can be used for both, classical control simulation and reinforcement learning experiments.
+It is built upon Faram Gymnasium Environments, and, therefore, can be used for both, classical control simulation and reinforcement learning experiments.
 It allows you to construct a typical drive train with the usual building blocks, i.e., supply voltages, converters, electric motors and load models, and obtain not only a closed-loop simulation of this physical structure, but also a rich interface for plugging in any decision making algorithm, from linear feedback control to Deep Deterministic Policy Gradient agents.
 In addition, an automated framework for classical control structures based on PI controllers is provided.

 Getting Started